ctnava/rxtechnotes/settings.md

   - May integrate with store loyalty programs
   - Emphasis on convenience and walk-in services

+> 📌 The community pharmacist's role in counseling and educating patients has been steadily increasing.

 #### 🏥 Walk-In Clinics (Retail Health Clinics)

 Some retail locations operate **on-site clinics** under models like **CVS MinuteClinic** or **Walgreens Healthcare Clinic**.
 These clinics provide minor acute care, for **acute** conditions** (i.e. sudden conditions requiring immediate treatment), and preventative services.